zYxDevs/MultiFunctionBot/README.md

-scrape - Extract Direct Links from Supported Sites ytdl - (or /ytdlp) Extract DL Links using YT-DLP gd - (or use /clone) Get GDrive Links for various Drive File Sharer image2pdf - Convert Image to PDF rename - Rename a File in Telegram tgupload - Upload a File to Telegram
+scrape - Extract Direct Links from Supported Sites ytdl - (or /ytdlp) Extract DL Links using YT-DLP gd - (or use /clone) Get GDrive Links for various Drive File Sharer headfone - Scrape Headfone.co.in to get Direct Links of an Album hungama - Get Download link and Metadata of a Hungama Link image2pdf - Convert Image to PDF rename - Rename a File in Telegram tgupload - Upload a File to Telegram